C-N-G/swtc/docs/Secrets Within the Compound Wiki/Templates/Role Template.md

 Placeholder ability text.
 This text here should be filled with the exact text of the ability.

 # Setup Effects
-Placeholder starting effects.
-This text here should be filled with the exact text of the starting effects.
+Placeholder setup effects.
+This text here should be filled with the exact text of the setup effects.

 # Examples
 - Placeholder Example.